scottishgovernment/resources.mygov.scot/_standard/fitness-for-use.markdown

 * Service providers and potential service providers must review the published system quality attributes to confirm the suitability of the mygov.scot services
 * Service providers and potential service providers must provide details of their future expectations from mygov.scot services to ensure these evolve into the services they need
-* Service providers will plane to realise and verify non0-functional requirements, in the form of system quality attributes, during the discovery phase of transition
+* Service providers will plane to realise and verify non0-functional requirements, in the form of system quality attributes, during the discovery phase of transition.

 ##Supporting material